patti-favaron/datetime/README.md

 No time zone is considered: date and times are always "local", that is, conventionally attributed to the local time zone central meridian.

 As a consequence, no automatic passage to and from time-saving is done.

+### Definitions

+As the ```datetime``` library deals with "dates and times", it could be interesting to know what tha author considers a "date", and what a "time".

+A date-and-time (datetime for brevity) is a time instant, expressed with a one second resolution, valid since the "local epoch".

+The "local epoch" is the datetime 1970-01-01T00:00:00 _in the local time zone_.
+According to this definition, the local epoch of time zone CET is not the same as the local epoch in GMT zone.

+The "epoch", or "global epoch", is the GMT/UMT local epoch.
+This term is introduced just for clarity, as ```datetime``` only deals with local epoch.

+Within ```datetime``` the terms "date and time" and "time" are considered synonymous: no time separated from date is considered.

+The term "date" is intended as a date and time where hour, minute and second are ignored.
+As a result of conversion to date, hour minute and second are forced to zero.
+But this is by no means mandatory: the only requirement is hour, minute and second are valid.

 ### Data types